marco-benedetti/Mixture-M-RA/README.txt

 This README file describes the code provided alongside the paper "Identifying regions of inhomogeneities in spatial processes via an M-RA and mixture priors" by Marco H. Benedetti, Veronica J. Berrocal, and Naveen N. Narisetty.

-The code herein is intended to provide users with a straightforward simulation study that allows them to fit the Mixture M-RA to randomly generated spatial data.
+The code is intended to provide users with a straightforward simulation study that allows them to fit the Mixture M-RA to randomly generated spatial data.

-The simulatied data corresponds to Simulation Study 2 in the manuscript, in which data are generated as a realization of a mixture of Gaussian Processes:
+The simulatied data correspond to Simulation Study 2 in the manuscript, in which data are generated as a realization of a mixture of Gaussian Processes:
 In the left portion of the domain, the data are a realization of a Gaussian process with Matern covariance and range parameter equal to 1.
 This is a process in which spatial dependence persists at large distances.
 In the right portion of the domain, the data are a realization of a Gaussian process with Matern covariance and range parameter equal to 0.01.
 This is a process in which spatial dependence decays rapidly.
 See Figure 2 (a) for an illustration of these data.